andreajparker/README-template.md/model_tempate.md

 ### Training

 Include a few sentences about training your model here: where is <project_name> trained?
 What data is used for training and how does one access that data?
+For training the model, what was done and why?
+What _wasn't_ done? / What are some limitations of the current model?

-Include a few sentences about preprocessing the data (if applicable); include links to any relevant preprocessing documentation (scripts, Confluence pages, etc.) if someone needs context to understand why the data was preprocessed.
-What was done and why?
-What wasn't done?
+Include a few sentences about preprocessing the data (if applicable); include links to any relevant preprocessing documentation (repos/scripts, Notebooks, Confluence pages, etc.).

 ### Building

 Talk about building your model here in a few sentences.
  - If Rest API / Seldon: What steps (if any) does a user need to take to build the model?
+Jenkins should build the model-serving Docker image and push it to ECR.
- - If Lambda: Talk about creating a Lambda handler, initial setup using the`tf-environment`, etc.
+ - If Lambda: talk about any relevant details here such as the Lambda function handler, tf-environment including any aditional resources such as IAM, SNS, etc.
- - If Queue (SQS) service: Talk about the Terraform boilerplate including IAM policy, SQS queue, SNS topic, etc.
+ - If Queue (SQS) service: talk about the SQS queue messages (the input to the ML model), the predictions (SNS), and anything else you think might be useful.

 ## Deployment
 Talk about deploying your model here in a few sentences.
  - If Seldon: talk about deploying the model to the EKS cluster and any relevant links ArgoCD and Helm resources.
  - If Lambda: Jenkins pipeline will automatically deploy the main branch in the model repo, but add anything else you think might be useful here.
- - If Queue (SQS) service: Talk about Helm, EKS, and anything else you think might be useful here.
+ - If Queue (SQS) service: talk about Helm charts and anything else you think might be useful here.

 ## Model input